argentsea/docfx/tutorials/querying.md

 A typical ADO.NET data access method follows these steps:

-1. Start with a *connection* object, created from a connection string.
+1. Start with a __connection__ object, created from a connection string.
-2. Create a *command* object that is associated with the *connection* object.
+2. Create a __command__ object that is associated with the __connection__ object.
-3. Next, the command's *Parameters* property is populated with the necessary input and output parameters.
+3. Next, the populate the command's *Parameters* property with the necessary input and output parameters.
-4. The command is executed on the opened connection.
+4. Open the connection and run the command.
-5. That data results are used to create and populate a Model object, which is used by the application.
+5. Create a Model object, which represents the data to the application, and use the __DataReader__ and/or output parameters to populate its properties.

 In a sharded environment, however: